 Taco turkey and potato skillet has your favorite taco flavors mixed in with ground turkey and diced potatoes and veggies for an easy one-pot dinner!

-A few tips and notes on this taco potato skillet:
+Tips and notes on turkey taco potato skillet:

 - I think it’s important to season each layer and then combine and season everything again.
 It really helps infuse the taco flavor throughout the dish.

-- We serve this with our favorite taco fixings: chopped lettuce (usually spinach but romaine is awesome too), shredded cheddar cheese, salsa and Greek yogurt.
+We serve this with our favorite taco fixings: chopped spinach, cheese, salsa and Greek yogurt.
 And maybe a few dashes of hot sauce if I’m feeling like an extra spicy dinner.

 - You can substitute black beans for the ground turkey and make a vegetarian taco dinner.
 (It could also be vegan without the cheese or with a vegan cheese substitute.)